 But nothing was more perfect than that moment, seated under a gazebo on a clear starry night, enjoying the cozy ambience Villa Raymond managed to create for us, as the breeze from the ocean soothed the warm tropical night away.

-We had an amazing weekend thanks to Simon the owner, and the wonderful staff at Villa Raymond.
+We had an amazing weekend thanks to Simon and Anita, the owners of this beautiful place, and the wonderful staff at Villa Raymond.

 Early this year, I read a quote which ended up becoming my 2017 mantra:” Sometimes it’s important to work for that pot of gold, but other times it’s essential to take time off and to make sure that your most important decision in the day simply consists of choosing which color to slide down on the rainbow.”
 For that weekend, Villa Raymond became my little rainbow; it was the perfect place to rejuvenate and rest away from the pressures of this life!